kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

   - `tsc` is invoked with no input files, the compiler looks for a `tsconfig`
   - `tsx` is invoked with no input files but a `--project` is passed, specifying the path of a directory containing a tsconfig _or_ valid json file with configurations (so it **can** be renamed in a sub-directory!)

-> When input files are specified on the command line, tsconfig.json files are ignored.
+The docs also state: _"When input files are specified on the command line, tsconfig.json files are ignored."_

-So, this means, we can designate a project, point to a valid .json within that directory, and compile it independently.
+This means we can designate a project, point to a valid .json within that directory, and compile it independently.
 We now know we have the option to _extend_ a root `tsconfig`, or override it completely.

+## Conclusion

-I think it'll be more worthwhile to extend our existing config because the project is tiny enough that our source-of-truth approach should suffice; we don't need a wide variety of `tsconfig`s to test against or anything.
+For our use case in testing this open source library, I think it'll be more worthwhile to extend our existing config.
+Because the project is small enough, our source-of-truth approach should suffice; we don't need a wide variety of `tsconfig`s to test against.